ClementNerma/Rave/docs/books/hybrid.md

 func %equal<T> (left: T, right: T) -> bool;
 ```

 It can compare two instances of the same class and tell if they are identical by comparing their OID.
-Of course, this could not be done manually because we can't access the OID, but this is a native superoverload so the builder can implement it itself.
+Of course, this could not be done manually because we can't access the OID, but this is a native superoverload so the analyzer can implement it itself.

 One of the key-concepts of SilverNight is the OESM (Object-Entity Sharing Model) that shares equal objects across entities.
 To take an example, when an object is gave to a function, the object is not cloned automatically, so it keeps the same OID.
 That's why modifying an object inside a function will also modify the original one that was gave to it.